raspberrypilearning/cd-intermediate-javascript-sushi/en/step_8.md

 };
 ```

 Once you've converted all the to-do items into objects, you just need to save them to local storage.
-Local storage can only store strings, but luckily JavaScript can **stringify** an array for you!
+Local storage can only store strings, but luckily JavaScript turns arrays into strings for you if you use the `stringify` function!

 Time to try it all out!